Baobabs, Predators in Quiet Ruaha

 Dec

-Ruaha National Park is famous for its vast, uncrowded wilderness and serious wildlife density—especially elephants, lions, and African wild dogs.
+Ruaha National Park is famous for its vast, uncrowded wilderness and high wildlife density—especially elephants, lions, and African wild dogs.
 The mix of southern and eastern African species, plus dramatic baobab landscapes and the Great Ruaha River, makes a Ruaha Safari feel very different from the busier northern parks of Tanzania.

 For classic big-game viewing, June to October is ideal.
 It’s dry, cooler, and animals cluster around permanent water, so sightings are predictable and intense.
 Birdwatchers and repeat travellers often enjoy November to March, when rains bring migrants and greener scenery.
 There’s no single “right” month—just different flavours of Tanzania Safari Tours.